solving sql server problems for millions of dbas and developers since 2006

 Solution

 In most cases your columns in your tables probably allow NULL values unless you consciously changed them when you created a table or changed the default setting for your database by using the SET ANSI_NULL_DEFAULT OFF and SET ANSI_NULL_DFLT_ON OFF option.
 These settings change the behavior of how a table is created if you do not specify NULL or NOT NULL when creating a table.
+When a new database is created it will use the setting from the model database to determine the ANSI_NULL_DEFAULT setting unless it is specified when creating the database.

 The following examples show you how a table would get created differently with each of these options, but by default SQL Server sets columns to allow nulls.

-Example 1: When these two options are OFF the default nullable value is set to no, meaning no null values are acceptable.
+When these two options are OFF the default nullable value is set to no, meaning no null values are acceptable.

-ALTER DATABASE AdventureWorks SET ANSI_NULL_DEFAULT OFF;
+ALTER DATABASE TestNulls SET ANSI_NULL_DEFAULT OFF;

 GO